-- The type of tax involved, - When you were first notified by the IRS in writing about the deficiency or payment, - The specific period for which you are requesting abatement of interest, - The circumstances of your case, and - The reasons why you believe that failure to abate the interest would result in grossly unfair treatment.
+- The type of tax involved, - When you were first notified by the IRS in writing about the deficiency or payment, - The specific period for which you are requesting. abatement of interest, - The circumstances of your case, and - The reasons why you believe that failure to abate the interest would result in grossly unfair treatment.

-Multiple tax years.
+Multiple tax years or types of tax.
 File only one Form 843 if the interest assessment resulted from the IRS's error or delay in performing a single managerial or ministerial act affecting a tax assessment for multiple tax years or types of tax (for example, where 2 or more tax years were under examination).
+Check the applicable box(es) on line 2 and provide a detailed explanation on line 7.